anpandu/anpandu.github.io/_posts/2020-01-01-inserting-1-million-data-into-bigquery-table.md

 	<!-- <figcaption><a href="http://www.flickr.com/photos/80901381@N04/7758832526/" title="Morning Fog Emerging From Trees by A Guy Taking Pictures, on Flickr">Morning Fog Emerging From Trees by A Guy Taking Pictures, on Flickr</a>.</figcaption> -->
 </figure>

-In this diagram, there are three main components: 1) `File Reader`, 2) Channel `c1`, and 3) `Worker`. `File Reader` will read text file one by one line and send it to channel `c1`.
-Channel `c1` to share string data. `Worker` is responsible for receiving string data from channel `c1` and inserting it into a BigQuery table.
+In this diagram, there are three main components: 1) `File Reader`, 2) Channel `c1`, and 3) `Worker`. `File Reader` is for reading text file and sending lines to channel `c1`.
+Channel `c1` is for sharing string data. `Worker` is responsible for receiving string data from channel `c1` and inserting it into a BigQuery table.

 Channel is a native type in Go that enable us to send/receive values and share it accross coroutine (goroutine).
 Let's define Channel `c1` first.